MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredreason.md

 The update encountered a compatibility error.

 ### -field NeedUserInteractionForEula: 11
-User interaction is needed to approve the EULA associated with the update.
+User interaction is needed to approve the End-User License Agreement (EULA) associated with the update.

 ### -field NeedUserInteractionForCta: 12
-User interaction is needed to approve the CTA (China Type Approval) block for the update.
+User interaction is needed to approve the China Type Approval (CTA) block for the update.

 ### -field Regulated: 13
 The update was blocked due to regulation.